mandlenkosi-Tshabalala/skills-matrix/README.md

+Blazor Server App.
+Entity framework and sql as well as bootstrap on the front end.
 An HR application to help manage employee profiles as well as their skills and competencies
 ![Screenshot 2022-09-28 182248](https://user-images.githubusercontent.com/17761176/192833751-616b0304-05a6-43e3-b6f4-9e9e25d0a23c.png)